-- Department fee discount: the Department usually offers a £1000 discount to students coming through from its undergraduate BA/BSc programmes.
-This is in addition to the University Masters fee discount scheme (see below).
+The Department offers a £1,000 discount to students coming through from its undergraduate BA/BSc programmes in the current year.
+This is in addition to the University Masters fee discount scheme.

 The Feilden Centenary Scholarship for international students commemorates respected conservation architect, Sir Bernard Feilden.

 Three departmental scholarships are awarded to international applicants with the strongest academic background.